What kind of applicant are you looking for?

 1. 100% of the patients we care for are underserved.
 As a result of the population we care for, our residents have the opportunity to see and treat conditions and illnesses that they would typically not see in other settings.
 Furthermore, in addition to training within our county hospital, our residents also train within community-based clinics that are part of the Department of Public Health.

 2. Our program is committed to teaching and education.
 This is evident in our high ratio of preceptors (teachers) to residents in the clinic setting.
 Also, residents as a group, have half a day each week that is carved out from their schedule and protected so they can attend lectures.
-Lectures are given by faculty within our department and from outside departments and insititution.
+Lectures are given by faculty within our department and from outside departments and institution.

 3. Our residents receive a lot of "hands on" experience.
 Residents have the opportunity to learn all of the procedures that are relevant to the wide spectrum encompassed by Family Medicine.
-For example, even within our own Family Care Clinic at the hospital, we perform flexible sigmoidoscopies, skin excisions, circumcisions and vasectomies on a regular basis.
+For example, even within our own Family Care Clinic at the hospital, we perform flexible sigmoidoscopes, skin excisions, circumcisions and vasectomies on a regular basis.

 4. We have committed and passionate residents, faculty and support staff.
 There is a palpable sense of camaraderie, and outside visitors regularly comment that we are like one big family.
 Our residents, faculty and staff believe in what they do and enjoy what they do because they are all committed to our dual mission of Education and Caring for the Underserved.